-A commercial coventurer is a person or organization who, for profit, is primarily engaged in a business other than in connection with raising funds for charitable purposes.
-A commercial coventurer raises money for charities by giving the charity a certain percentage from the sale of goods or services.
+A commercial coventurer can be a person or organization who, for profit, is primarily engaged in a business other than in connection with raising funds for charitable purposes.
 A commercial coventurer represents to the public that the purchase or use of its goods or services will benefit a charitable organization.
-Unless exempt under Government Code section 12599.2, subdivision (b), a commercial coventurer is required to register and report to the Attorney General.

-Every year, the Attorney General’s office prepares a summary report based on the annual financial disclosure documents filed by commercial fundraisers and commercial coventurers.
+The Attorney General’s Office prepares an annual summary report derived from the financial disclosure documents filed by commercial fundraisers and commercial coventurers.
 These reports include statistics for donations of both cash and used personal goods.
-The information in the reports is derived from unedited reports filed by the commercial fundraisers and commercial coventurers.
-The reports are provided below.
+The reports are available on the Registry Reports page.